webduinoio/chrome-api-proxy/README.md

 ## License

-This project is lecensed unser MIT, please see [LICENSE](LICENSE) for more information.
+This project is licensed under MIT, please see [LICENSE](LICENSE) for more information.